TheSoftwareHouse/react-router-permissions/README.md

 | --------------------- | --------------------------------- | -------- | ----------------------------------------------------------------------------------------------------- |
 | requires              | `*`                               | `true`   | Requirement that will be used in access attempt call                                                  |
 | authorizationStrategy | `(permissions, requirement) => *` | `false`  | Function that if passed will override `authorizationStrategy` passed to nearest `PermissionsProvider` |

+## Development

+We welcome all contributions.
+Please read our [CONTRIBUTING.md](https://github.com/TheSoftwareHouse/react-router-permissions/blob/master/CONTRIBUTING.md) first.
+You can submit any ideas as [GitHub issues](https://github.com/TheSoftwareHouse/react-router-permissions/issues).